 WHAT YOU COULD EXPECT AT THE DEAD MAN’S CATWALK

-Like many hikes on Oahu, Dead Man’s Catwalk is illegal but it was illegal long before the cement slab was taken down.
+Like many hikes on Oahu, such as the Stairway to Heaven, Dead Man’s Catwalk is illegal but it was illegal long before the cement slab was taken down.
 The great views will still be there but the catwalk will no longer be a feature of the hike if you do choose to risk it.

 HOW TO GET TO DEAD MAN’S CATWALK